Is-Daouda/is-Engine-Tutorial/Readme.md

 # is::Engine Tutorial Project

 Project of the tutorial which is in the [user guide](https://github.com/Is-Daouda/is-Engine/tree/2.2.x/doc) of the game engine is::Engine.
+The project was built with these different components: **Virtual Game Pad, keyboard, standard engine function, scenes, language manager, sprite animation, RPG dialog box, basic collision engine, stopwatch.** transition.

 ### Android Screenshot
 ![Android Screenshot](./images/demo_screen_android.png)